Skip to main content

 22. Assignment and novation

-(a) any central government or NHS body or other body established by the Crown or under statute in order substantially to perform any of the functions that had previously been performed by NHS Digital; or
+(a) any central government or NHS body or other body established by the Crown or under statute in order substantially to perform any of the functions that had previously been performed by NHS England; or

 23. Entire agreement